 There’s nothing complex about the Chuck Taylor design and never has been.
 It features lightweight, breathable canvas construction, while its vulcanized rubber sole delivers plenty of durable traction.
 Rest assured, this shoe’s design hasn’t changed from the days when it revolutionized basketball.

 Its OrthoLite insole adds cushioning and comfort, while medial eyelets allow for a nice airflow, which users appreciate during the warmest days of summer.

 - Some say the fit is a bit narrow

-Rockport’s Darwyn footwear is geared toward men and summer activities, from barbecues to pool parties to hanging out at an outdoor table at your favorite brewpub.
-They Xband Slide Sandals fit the bill and provide a no-fuss feel and fit with ample support and stability.
+Rockport’s Darwyn footwear is geared toward men and summer activities, from barbecues to pool parties and hanging out at an outdoor table at your favorite brewpub.
+The Xband Slide Sandals fit the bill and provide a no-fuss feel and fit with ample support and stability.

 Many men love the Xband Slide Sandal design because it’s a sandal that doesn’t require wearing material between your toes.
 It also features a leather upper that’s easy to clean and maintain, while its mesh lining wicks away moisture while creating enhanced breathability.